antoine-coulon/skott/packages/skott/README.md

 $ skott --help
 ```

-## API Documentation
+## More about the JavaScript API

 To initialize the dependency graph, the default exported function must be used first.

 Once executed, the default function returns a set of functions to retrieve some
 information about the graph just built.

 ```javascript